WARP-LAB/WARP-GUIDES-WEBPACK/03-devserver/readme.md

 ## Changing port numbers based on environment / mode in `index.html` automatically

-Remember that at this stage you would have to remove `4000` from assets referenced in `index.html` manually to see production results, as then all files are outputted in real filesystem and served by nginx (port `80`).
+Remember that at this stage you would have to remove `4000` from assets referenced in `index.html` manually to see testing results, as then all files are outputted in real filesystem and served by nginx (port `80`).
 Or in case you are not using `nginx` you would have to serve public folder by some Node.js server at say `3333` port, thus also needing changes in `index.html`.
 This is stupid, right.
 How about building *HTML* so that it automatically sets those port numbers for us based on build target?
 See that in next section.

 ---